top of page

 • Complete Strangers at our ticketed events who leave as friends

 The minimum number of players is 10, and we can accommodate up to 45 players (divided into groups of 15) for larger events.
-Folklore is also an 18+ event.
+Folklore is an 18+ event.

 What do our players have to say?